BigDataBiology/SemiBin/docs/generate.md

 _**Note**: Unless you understand exactly what is going on, you probably **do not** want to do this.
 Feel free to check in [with us](https://groups.google.com/g/semibin-users) if you have doubts._

-SemiBin uses mmseqs2 by default, but you can also use [CAT](https://github.com/dutilh/CAT) to produce contig taxonomic classifications and generate the cannot-link pairs.
+SemiBin1 uses mmseqs2 by default, but you can also use [CAT](https://github.com/dutilh/CAT) to produce contig taxonomic classifications and generate the cannot-link pairs.

 ```bash
 CAT contigs \